 How to Prevent Stomach Stretching After Gastric Sleeve Surgery

-If you’re considering gastric sleeve surgery, one of the biggest questions you likely have is will my stomach stretch after gastric sleeve surgery?
-Although it’s common for some stomach stretching to occur as your body adjusts, it should not cause you to regain a lot of weight – as long as you follow your post-op eating guidelines.
+If you’re considering gastric sleeve surgery, one of the biggest questions you likely have is can your stomach stretch after gastric sleeve surgery?
+Although it’s common for some stomach stretching to occur as your body adjusts, it should not cause you to regain a lot of weight — as long as you follow your post-op eating guidelines.

 Don’t Expect Your Stomach to Stretch Immediately